-De Rijp is a beautiful fishing village in the province of Noord- Holland, The Netherlands.
-Although it’s a very small town, you can spend one day in De Rijp and its surroundings as there are many things you can do in De Rijp and its surroundings.
+De Rijp is a beautiful fishing village in the province of Noord- Holland, The Netherlands, and De Rijp is filled with things to do.
+Although it’s a very small town, you can easily spend one day in De Rijp and its surroundings as there are many things you can do in De Rijp and its surroundings.
 The reason for that is that De Rijp is surrounded by nature reserves, canals and lakes.
 Thus during the beautiful summer weather in The Netherlands, one of the things you have to do in Noord- Holland is renting a boat and going through the area of De Rijp, but more about that below.

 De Rijp is one of the most underrated places of The Netherlands and not often visited, just yet.
 So if you’re looking for picturesque places and hidden gems to visit in The Netherlands, then you’ll De Rijp.
 There are not hundreds of things to do in De Rijp, but as I’ve said before, you can still spend 24 hours in the surroundings of De Rijp.